hoodaddeveloper/Heart-Stars/README.md

 # Heart-Stars
-A night Sky of beautiful beating Hearts.
+A night sky of beautiful beating hearts.
-I created this Project with CSS Animations.
+I created this Project with CSS animations.